A Visit to the Tibes Indian Ceremonial Center

 They have an interesting 15-minute bilingual video about the center, the archaeological work they are doing, and their conservation efforts.
 It was an interesting video to watch.

-After touring the museum and viewing the video, you meet your tour guide who takes you out into the archaeological site itself.
+After touring the museum and viewing the video, if there is a guide, you meet your tour guide who takes you out into the archaeological site itself.
+If no guide, you can just walk out to the ball fields yourself.
 Put on bug spray as the mosquitoes are hungry!

 At Tibes, each of the ball fields are identified by what was found in each one or by the shape/orientation of the field itself.
 One is referred to as the bat field because that is where the researchers found pottery with bat designs.
 Another is called the horseshoe field because of the shape.